Near-Optimal Design of Safe Output Feedback Controllers from Noisy Data: Introduction

 \section{Introduction}

-Many safety-critical engineering systems that play a crucial role in our modern society are becoming too complex to be accurately modeled through white-box state-space models \cite{lamnabhi2017systems,baggio2021data}.
-As a consequence, most contemporary control philosophies envision unknown black-box systems for which a safe and optimal behavior must be attained by solely relying on a collection of historical system's output trajectories in response to different inputs.
+Many safety-critical engineering systems that play a crucial role in our modern society are becoming too complex to be accurately modeled through white-box state-space models \cite{baggio2021data}.
+As a consequence, most contemporary control approaches envision unknown black-box systems for which a safe and optimal behavior must be attained by solely relying on a collection of system's output trajectories in response to different inputs.

-Widely speaking, controllers for unknown systems can be designed according to two paradigms. \emph{Model-based} methods follow a two-step procedure: first, data are exploited to identify the system parameters, and then a suitable controller is computed for the estimated model.
-On the other hand, \emph{model-free} methods learn the best control policy iteratively, without explicitly reconstructing an internal representation of the dynamical system.
-For a description of the advantages and limitations of both approaches, we refer to \cite{recht2019tour}, among recent surveys.
+Controllers for unknown systems can be designed according to two paradigms. \emph{Model-based} methods follow a two-step procedure: first, data are exploited to identify the system parameters, and then a suitable controller is computed for the estimated model.
+On the other hand, \emph{model-free} methods aim at directly learning an optimal control policy, without explicitly reconstructing an internal representation of the dynamical system.
+For a description of advantages and limitations of both approaches, we refer to \cite{recht2019tour}, among recent surveys.

-Given the intricacy of deriving rigorous suboptimality and sample-complexity bounds, most recent model-based and model-free approaches have focused on basic Linear Quadratic Regulator (LQR) and Linear Quadratic Gaussian (LQG) control problems as suitable benchmarks to establish how machine learning can be interfaced to the continuous action spaces typical of control~\cite{dean2019sample, fazel2018global,malik2018derivative,zhengfurieri2020sample,simchowitz2020improper,lale2020logarithmic,tsiamis2020sample,zhang2020policy}.
-When it comes to complex control tasks, it is more challenging to perform a thorough probabilistic analysis.
+Given the intricacy of deriving rigorous suboptimality and sample-complexity bounds, most recent model-based and model-free approaches have focused on basic Linear Quadratic Regulator (LQR) and Linear Quadratic Gaussian (LQG) control problems as suitable benchmarks to establish how machine learning can be interfaced to the continuous action spaces typical of control~\cite{dean2019sample, fazel2018global,zheng2020sample,simchowitz2020improper,lale2020logarithmic,zhang2020policy,tsiamis2020sample}.
+For complex control tasks, it is more challenging to perform a thorough probabilistic analysis.
 Recent advances include \cite{dean2019safely,fattahi2020efficient} for constrained and distributed LQR control with direct state measurements, respectively, and \cite{furieri2020learning} for distributed output-feedback LQG.